Once the application is filed, the scope of the invention is fixed.

 It should be noted that some decisions explicitly mention drawings as usable (Paris District Court, 3rd Division, 3rd Sect., January 9, 2008).

-Nevertheless (and a bit like in the European jurisprudence), it seems possible to use the dimensions determined with the help of the figures (ex.the size of a connecting rod is x cm” , C. Cass. com.
+Nevertheless (and somewhat like in European jurisprudence), it seems possible to use the dimensions determined with the help of the figures (eg " the size of a connecting rod is x cm », C. Cass. com.
 May 26, 1964) if :

 - it is stated in the application that this dimension is important;